ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 Use `Ctrl+D` to exit the chroot environment.

 Now we export this file system as an NFS.
-Make sure `nfs-utils` is installed and Edit `/etc/exports` to add the following line:
+Make sure `nfs-utils` is installed and add the following line to  `/etc/exports`:

 ```
 /srv/root    192.168.78.0/24(ro,no_root_squash,subtree_check)